 Manic-depressives suffer from violent mood swings.
-These mood swings can be quite violent form very elated and extremely happy (mania) to very low states of sadness.
+These mood swings can be quite extreme from very elated and extremely happy (mania) to very low states of sadness.
 Sufferers of this type of depression often experience both states but some just experience going into the low or very depressed mood.
 Those who suffer from this condition are likely to suffer depression that can be extremely severe.
 There is another name for this condition which is Bipolar Affective Disorder.
 It affects approximately one person in a hundred at some point in their lifetime and sufferers include teenagers as well as adults.
-If you suspect you are suffering from this kind of mood disorder then please go see a doctor because it can be a serious condition and you may need support and treatment.
+If you suspect you are suffering from this kind of mood disorder then please go see a doctor because it can be a serious condition and you will most probably need professional support and treatment.

 Do You Suffer From Manic Depression?

-Your depression will be much worse than most people’s if you do.
+Your depression will be much worse than most people’s if yours is manic.
 Typical depression symptoms will affect your way of thinking and your ability to cope with daily problems in life.
-Your extreme moods may last for varying periods of time, from days to weeks.
+Day to day tasks can become much more difficult and your ability to make good decisions may be affected negatively.
+Your symptoms will include extreme moods which may last for varying periods of time, ranging from days to weeks.
 Extreme mood swings range from great happiness and elation, referred to as mania, to full depression.
 As your mood changes you will also experience a variation in your energy levels.
-At the mania end of the scale you will have a lot of energy, but while in the low mood, your energy will be much less.
-The severity of episodes can change.
-These mood swings obviously not only cause problems for the sufferer but for anyone close to them.
+At the mania end of the scale you will have a lot of energy, but while in a low mood, your energy will be much much less.
+The severity of these episodes can change.
+These mood swings obviously not only cause problems for the sufferer, but for anyone close to them.
 The extreme feelings can also cause unbalanced thinking and a confused sense of reality.
 It is easy to understand just how damaging this disorder can be to normal daily life.